4RAYS-by-SOLAR/taskcache-re-plugin/README.md

 You will see the columns in the table:
 1) Key Name – task GUID;
 2) Path – path in tree;
-3) Actions – enumeration of commandlines that task performs;
+3) Actions – list of commandlines that task performs;
-4) Actions Type – enumeration of types of actions that are used in task;
+4) Actions Type – list of types of actions that are used in task;
-5) Tree Key Last Write – timestamp of modification of task key in tree;
+5) Tree Key Last Write – task key modification timestamp in tree;
 6) Created On - value from DynamicInfo;
 7) Last Start - value from DynamicInfo (null = 1970-01-01T00:00:00);
 8) Last Stop – value from DynamicInfo (null = 1970-01-01T00:00:00);